A Discrete Variation of Littlewood--Offord Problem

 The equality holds if and only if $G$ is isomorphic to ${\cal D}_{\frac{r}{2}-1}$ for even $r$, and to $\B_\frac{r-1}{2}$ for odd $r$. \end{thm} \begin{proof} Suppose that $\ov G$ is a coreduced cobipartite graph with corank $r$ and the maximum possible order $n$.
 Let $\ov A=A(\ov G)$ and $A=A(G)$.
 Also let $B=B(G)$ be a $p\times q$ matrix.
 So, $n = p+q$.
 With no loss of generality, assume that $p\leq q$.
 Since $\ov G$ is a coreduced graph, $G$ has no twins.
 So $B$ has no identical rows/columns.
 Note that $G$ might have an isolated vertex.
 In which case, we can assume that the isolated vertex lies in the larger part of $G$, that is, $B$ has a zero column rather than a zero row.
 Recall that $r=\rank(\ov A+I)$.
 So from $\ov A+I=J-A$, it follows that

 We verified the result for $r\le10$ by a computer search.
-This is done by implementing an algorithm from \cite{ellin} (see also \cite{ack}) for constructing coreduced graphs of a fixed corank.
-For a fixed integer $r$, the input of the algorithm is the set of coreduced graphs with both order and corank equal to $r$ and the output of the algorithm is the set of all coreduced graphs of corank $r$.
-The input of the algorithm was generated by using Mckay database of small graphs \cite{mk}.
+This is done by implementing an algorithm from \cite{ellin} (see also \cite{ack}) for constructing coreduced graphs of a fixed corank $r$.
+For a given $r$, the input of the algorithm is the set of coreduced graphs with both order and corank equal to $r$ (which was generated by using McKay database of small graphs \cite{mk}) and the output of the algorithm is the set of all coreduced graphs of corank $r$.
 So in what follows, we assume that $r\ge11$.